Bicycle Accident Questions & Answers

 Most cases can be settled without going to court within a year.
 Each case is different, however, and it’s important not to delay in seeking legal advice and representation.

 The Bernard Law Group serves all of Seattle and Washington State.
-We review all injury bicycle accident cases at no cost.
+We review bicycle accident cases at no cost.
 Call us at 1-800-418-8282 to review your claim and help you recover the damages you deserve.

 IF YOU, OR A LOVED ONE, HAVE BEEN SERIOUSLY INJURED IN A CAR ACCIDENT IN WASHINGTON – CALL TODAY FOR A FREE CONSULTATION!